Child safety at home: around water, driveways and roads

 For safety around play equipment, always supervise your child.
 Or better still, play with your child!

-Sun safety means sunscreen (SPF 30 or higher), a hat, sunglasses and clothing that covers your child’s skin.
+Sun safety means sunscreen (SPF 30 or higher, broad spectrum and water resistant), a hat, sunglasses and clothing that covers your child’s skin.

-Fence off dangerous plants, or remove them until your child knows not to touch or eat them (usually around three years).
+Avoid growing dangerous plants, or fence them off until your child knows not to touch or eat them (usually around 3 years).

 Home safety around sheds, garages and tools